IVPLabs/TDCNet/README.md

 We construct the IRSTD-UAV dataset, comprising 17 real-world infrared video sequences with a total of 15,106 frames.
 Featuring small targets against complex backgrounds (e.g., buildings, trees, and clouds), it serves as a realistic benchmark for UAV-based moving infrared small target detection.
 If you utilize this dataset in your research, please cite our work [[`BibTex`](#citation)].
 Thank you!

 2. Perform background alignment before training or testing.
+   Download [GIM](https://github.com/xuelunshen/gim) method from the official repository and place it under `model/gim`.
-   You can use the [GIM](https://github.com/xuelunshen/gim) method for background alignment.
+Then, use `background_alignment.py` to perform background alignment.

 3. Organize the dataset structure as follows:
    ```